 There is a critical need for additional affordable apartments in Burlington and Chittenden County.
 This project will add 76 new, energy-efficient homes in an ideal location served by public transportation and within walking distance to downtown, employment opportunities, services and Burlington High School.
-It is part of a larger mixed income neighborhood that will include high-end luxury condos, mid-range condos, high-end rentals and mid-range rentals.
-Cathedral Square will be building a new affordable senior apartment building adjacent to the CHT building.
+It is part of a larger mixed income neighborhood that will include high-end luxury, mid-range and affordable condos, affordable senior housing as well as this affordable family rental property and a range of privately-owned rental apartments.
 The economic diversity of this new neighborhood represents a model of integration and inclusion.

-Because this project will be able to meet the Inclusionary Zoning (IZ) requirements of the new neighborhood, the developer is selling us the site with permits and infrastructure for a reduced price.
-Through the use of affordable housing funding, we will be able to leverage that reduction in price to make these homes more affordable than required by the IZ ordinance including the set aside of 18% for homeless households and the provision of on-site support services.
+Because this project will be able to meet the Inclusionary Zoning (IZ) requirements for the new neighborhood, the developer sold us the site with permits and infrastructure for a reduced price.
+Through the use of affordable housing funding, we are able to leverage that reduction in price to make these homes even more affordable than required by the IZ ordinance including the set aside of 18% for homeless households and the provision of on-site support services.